OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 4. In a web browser, open the [type definitions file for Office.js](https://raw.githubusercontent.com/DefinitelyTyped/DefinitelyTyped/master/types/office-js/index.d.ts).
 Copy the contents of this file to your clipboard.

-5. Open the **Office.d.ts** file, paste the contents of your clipboard into this file, and save the file.
+5. In Visual Studio, open the **Office.d.ts** file, paste the contents of your clipboard into this file, and save the file.

 6. Create a new file named **jQuery.d.ts** in the root of the web application project.

 7. In a web browser, open the [type definitions file for jQuery](https://raw.githubusercontent.com/DefinitelyTyped/DefinitelyTyped/master/types/jquery/index.d.ts).
 Copy the contents of this file to your clipboard.

-8. Open the **jQuery.d.ts** file, paste the contents of your clipboard into this file, and save the file.
+8. In Visual Studio, open the **jQuery.d.ts** file, paste the contents of your clipboard into this file, and save the file.

-9. Create a new file named **tsconfig.json** in the root of the web application project.
+9. In Visual Studio, create a new file named **tsconfig.json** in the root of the web application project.

-10. Open the **tsconfig.json** file and add the following content to the file:
+10. Open the **tsconfig.json** file, add the following content to the file, and save the file:

     ```javascript
     {